Registered Nurse License Verification

 Licensure – Registered Nurse Online Verification

-Texas Nurses may be verified by License Number, Last four digits of the Social Security Number AND Birthdate, or Last AND First name combination (Partial names are allowed, i.e. J Brown).
-Click on the labeled search tab, enter the desired parameters and click the SUBMIT button.**Note, when performing multiple searches, click the RESET button before entering new search parameters to remove previously entered data. (https://www.bon.texas.gov/forms/rninq.asp)
+Texas Nurses may be verified by License Number, the Last four digits of the Social Security Number AND Birthdate, or a last and first name combination (Partial names are allowed, e.g., J Brown).

 <<< To apply Registered Nurse License Verification >>>

-To more Registered Nurse Job, please CLICK HERE to Find your dream job!
+For more Registered Nurse Jobs, please CLICK HERE to Find your dream job!
 Search for jobs, posts your resume, compare salaries, and find career advice and research.